 Building a Perl Project

-Perl versions earlier than 5.8 are not and will not be provided.
-Please do not list them in
+Perl versions earlier than 5.8 are not supported.

 perl Build.PL && ./Build test

 if your repository has Makefile.PL in the root:

 Dependency Management #

 cpanm to manage your project’s dependencies.

 When Overriding Build Commands, Do Not Use